domlet/domlet.github.io/_posts/2025-05-30-bike-the-bay.md

     Oakland,
     SF Bay Area,
   ]
-description: 5 days.
-22 students.
-Bikes on BART (and more).
+description: An adventure with high school students!
+5 days with bikes on BART (and ferries).
 toc: true
 pin: true
 image: